Creating new servers

 To create a server from the Cleura Cloud Management Panel, fire up your favorite web browser, navigate to the Cleura Cloud Management Panel start page, and log into your Cleura Cloud account.
 On the other hand, if you prefer to work with the OpenStack CLI, please do not forget to source the RC file first.

 On the top right-hand side of the Cleura Cloud Management Panel, click the Create button.
-A new pane titled Create will slide into view from the right-hand side of the browser window.
+A new pane titled Create slides into view.

-Below the region selection is a drop-down menu where you must select a server profile.
-Currently, four profiles are available:
+From the corresponding dropdown menu, you must select a profile.
+Currently, the following profiles are available:

 - Generic,